Abstract Submission Instructions

 *Corresponding author: Indicate with an asterisk the author responsible for correspondence.
 Provide the email address in the footer.

-• Length: The full paper should be between no more than 12 Pages .
-This page count includes the title, author information, and references but excludes tables and figures.
+- Length: The paper should contain no more than 5 Pages.
+Page count includes the title, author/s information, and references but excludes tables and figures.

-• Language: Use English spelling and grammar.
-Ensure that the language is clear, precise, and suitable for a professional audience.
+- Language: English spelling and grammar.
+Ensure clear and percise language, suitable for a professional audience.
 Thorough proofreading is essential to eliminate errors.

-• File Format: Submit the full paper in an MS Word document.
-Use Times New Roman 12 pt. font, with the text aligned to the left and single-spaced.
+- File Format: MS Word document.
+Times New Roman 12 pt. font, single-spaced text with left alignment.
 Leave a 10pt space between sections.

 The paper should include the following sections:

-• Title: The title should be descriptive and concise, accurately reflecting the content of the paper.
+- Title: Descriptive and concise, accurately reflecting the content of the paper.

-• Abstract: A brief summary of the paper, usually 200-300 words, highlighting the research problem, methodology, key findings, and conclusions.
+- Abstract: A brief summary of the paper, 200-350 words, highlighting the research problem, methodology, key findings, and conclusions.

-• Keywords: Provide up to 5 keywords that best describe the content of your research.
+- Keywords: Provide 5 keywordsthat best describe the content of your research.

-• Results: Present the data, findings, and any statistical analysis performed.
-Use tables, figures, and graphs where appropriate to illustrate the results.
+- Results: Present the data, findings, and any statistical analysis performed.
+Insert tables, figures, and graphs where appropriate to illustrate the results.

-• References: Include a complete list of references cited in the text.
-All references should be formatted according to the APA 7th edition guidelines.
+- References: Include a complete list of references cited in the text.
+All references should be formatted according to the APA 7th edition

-• Tables: Number tables consecutively as “Tab.
+- Tables: Number tables consecutively as “Tab.
 1”, “Tab.
-2”, etc. Each table should have a concise caption and should be referenced in the text.
+2”, etc. Each table should have a concise caption above it and should be referenced in the text.